 The right (persuasive) information

 With the right target group in mind, you will fulfill their information need.
-Offer an ‘About us’ section where you e.g. tell what kind of organisation you are, what you do and possibly more of your products or services.
-Do not stray too much towards less relevant information such as the entire history of your organisation.
+Offer an ‘About us’ section where you e.g. tell what kind of organization you are, what you do and possibly more of your products or services.
+Do not stray too much towards less relevant information such as the entire history of your organization.
 Give a concise summary briefly.
 It is also advisable to put a tagline on the homepage that summarizes what your company stands for.